PhtephenLuu/HackTheNorth2021/README.md

 ```

 ## Deployment
-This app is hosted using heroku, if you would like to host your own version please follow the instructions given by [this guide](https://towardsdatascience.com/deploying-your-dash-app-to-heroku-the-magical-guide-39bd6a0c586c).
+This app is hosted using Heroku.
+If you would like to host your own version, please follow the instructions given by [this guide](https://towardsdatascience.com/deploying-your-dash-app-to-heroku-the-magical-guide-39bd6a0c586c).
 A word of advice, do not use static files as they make the hosting process 10x harder.

 ## Contributions
 I would like to profusely thank my teammates for helping me and comforting me along this journey of bugs and crashes.